- Don’t forget to cite your sources…use the Citation Maker to create your citations.

 - The Research Notes Worksheet will help you organize your research.

 Global Distribution of World Religions

-- Global Issues in Context database (use your Infotrac password) – not only up-to-date country info, but also current news items!
+- Gale In Context: Global Issues database (use your Infotrac password) – not only up-to-date country info, but also current news items!

 - Worldmark Encyclopedia of the Nations (2017) or Worldmark Encyclopedia of Cultures & Daily Life (2009) – both in the Gale Virtual Reference Library (so you’ll need your InfoTrac password)

 - Library’s list of “Facts & Statistics” page (click the + beside Facts & Statistics for the drop-down list) – especially helpful will be the CIA Factbook (choose your country from the drop-down list), and UN Data (click on Country Profile)